NASWA-OpenUI/Overview/Open UI Style Guide.md

 Capitalize specific ‘product’ names but not specific terms.
 For example:

-- Capitalize ‘Monetary Determination Product Brief” but do not capitalize ‘monetary determination’ or ‘product brief’ when talking about them more generally.
+- Capitalize ‘Monetary Determination Product Spec” but do not capitalize ‘monetary determination’ or ‘product spec’ when talking about them more generally.

 >We published the Monetary Determination Product Brief last week.
 >